SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 #### Phrase 2

-This phrase aims to find research about land and soil affected by desertification, drought or floods.
-The elements of the phrase are *desertification/drought/flood + land or soil degredation/quality*.
+This phrase aims to find research about land/soil quality connected to desertification, drought or floods.
+The elements of the phrase are *desertification/drought/flood + land or soil quality*.

 In addition to articles about the effects agriforestry has on soils, this phrase also returns some articles about the effect of soil quality on agricultural productivity.
 These may still be concidered relevant to the target, since LDN by definition covers also land resources necessary for enhancing food security.